law01f/n8n-cloud-aws/README.md

    ![n8n-12](https://github.com/user-attachments/assets/718bc97c-3fad-4b48-9320-12ccabcf0c93)

-3. Enter the name of the docker volume mapped to the /home/node/.n8n floder located inside the container.
+3. Enter the name of the docker volume mapped to the /home/node/.n8n folder located inside the container.
 If you have used my install script, it should be "n8n_data". (:warning: IMPORTANT :warning: If you do not have that, please cancel this process with Ctrl+C):

    ![n8n-13](https://github.com/user-attachments/assets/63571fa3-1424-4d0b-b18a-7051e00aec11)